mebyz/pistahx/README.md

   - ORMS also implements Passport.js (which includes 300+ more auth strategies) !

+- **MONITORING: ORMS offers you instantaneaous monitoring with the support of the gorgious ELK stack and Appmetrics library.
+Simply fill ELK_SERVER parameter in conf file and you're good to go !**

 - **DESIGN FIRST : with ORMS, your API description/spec can be easily changed using a simple language paradigm (yaml)**

 - **MOCK YOUR TESTS IN THE SPEC DESCRIPTION : simply mock some test cases (a request and its response) in the YAML spec and let mocha (via swagger-test) do the magic !**